2saveefor/Regulatory-Sandbox/index.md

 ### Structure

 The infrastructure that provides rapid and secure access to important documents is a basic requirement in the field of contracts, so that the paragraphs can be found in one place and in a unified manner that ensures that the terms of the agreements are not tampered with.

+It can be useful to deploy your Microservices using containers and run them on a Kubernetes cluster that runs in Azure as a managed PaaS service (better known as AKS).
 ```markdown

 ```